wereHamster/lightning.graphql/README.md

 ```

 The server will attempt to connect to LND running on localhost:10009 and load the macaroon and certificate from the default location.
 You can customise these options and more.
 See `yarn start --help`.

+### Use system trusted roots

+Use `--certificate /dev/null` to trust the systemwide certificate roots.
+This is useful if you are using for example certificates issued by [Let's Encrypt](https://letsencrypt.org/).